-Carbon Dioxide (CO2) is used in a variety of industrial and commercial facilities because the gas provides the sensational "fizz" in so many dispensed beverages like soda and beer.
+Carbon Dioxide (CO2) is used across a variety of hospitality, restaurant, franchise, and commercial facilities because the gas provides the sensational "fizz" in so many dispensed beverages like soda or beer.

-Below we've compiled 6 easy to follow, operational guidelines to ensure that your establishment complies with the state and local safety regulations and codes.
+Below we've compiled 6 easy to follow, operational guidelines, to ensure that your restaurant, beverage facility, or establishment, complies with the state and local safety regulations and codes.

 It is important to always remember as an industry leader you should reinforce the importance that working in and around carbon dioxide could result in serious injury or fatality.